mklabs/vimfiles/readme.md

 `~/.vim/bundle` directory.
 The pathogen config:

 **Note** Additionnaly, the vimrc file adds `~/src/vim/bundle` directory to pathogen runtime path.
-You can change it or leave it, it won't affet your setup.
+You can change it or leave it, it won't affect your setup.
 This is usually where I keep custom vim plugins.

 To update or install, simply run `pathogenify install` script (or `make